LMCache/LMIgnite/docs/source/tutorials/chatbot.rst

 Basic Chatbot Setup
 -------------------

-Here's a simple example of how to create a chatbot using your LMCache Cloud endpoint:
+Here's a simple example of how to create a chatbot using your LMIgnite endpoint:

 .. code-block:: python